-* Euro zone to seal separate treaty on fiscal union with others
+* Euro zone to seal separate treaty on fiscal union with

 * Britain blocks EU treaty change, stands isolated